adeshrai6/adeshrai6/README.md

-#Adesh Rai
+# Adesh Rai

-###Hi there 👋🏻
+### Hi there 👋🏻
 I'm Adesh Rai, and I work on Software Developement.
 I really enjoy learning and building Apps.

-##Skills and Experience
+## Skills and Experience
 - Java
 - HTML, CSS, JS
 - React

-###You can find my projects down this page they use Languages like Java, HTML,CSS and JavaScript
+### You can find my projects down this page they use Languages like Java, HTML,CSS and JavaScript

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...